jamesr1775/esports-epics/README.md

 MONGO_URI | `mongodb+srv://<username>:<password>@<cluster_name>.vcsxb.mongodb.net/esports_epics?retryWrites=true&w=majority"`
 10. Your app should be ready for deployment now so click on Deploy button.
 11. Enable automatic deployment so new changes get deployed automatically.

-## Bugs and Issues Resolved

-- The logout button sometimes caused the site to crash because the session variables I created did not exist and I was trying to remove them from the session.
-I solved this by making sure the session variables such as is_journalist is set properly and removed.
-- When I fixed the searching to not refresh the page, the dynamic elements could not trigger the modal as they were newly generated.
-I found to change the jquery for the modal trigger from [stackoverflow](https://stackoverflow.com/questions/12690142/jquery-on-not-registering-in-dynamically-generated-modal-popup)

-## Current Bugs
-- Clicking off the modal, the video keeps playing audio.

 ## Credits
 ### Media